i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Message overhead for the first two messages in each direction are as follows.
-This assumes only one message in each direction before the ACK, or that any additional messages are sent speculatively as existing session messages.
+This assumes only one message in each direction before the ACK, or that any additional messages are sent speculatively as Existing Session messages.
 If there is no speculative acks of delivered session tags, the overhead or the old protocol is much higher.